waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 * **Route 29:** Contains two main paths, north and south.
 The southern path is blocked by a series of one-way ledges that prevent westward travel.
 The northern path appears to be the correct way forward.

 ## Tile Traversal Rules (Systematic Testing)
+*Method: To confirm a tile's properties, I must attempt to move onto it from all four adjacent, traversable tiles (Up, Down, Left, Right).
+A conclusion is only valid after all directions are tested.*

+### Confirmed Mechanics:
 *   **FLOOR:** Traversable.
 *   **WALL:** Impassable.
 *   **TALL_GRASS:** Traversable, wild Pokémon may appear.
-*   **HEADBUTT_TREE:**
-    *   Test 1: Attempted to move Up into (47, 6).
-Result: Blocked.
-    *   Test 2: Attempted to move Right into (46, 7).
-Result: Blocked.
-    *   Conclusion: Impassable from below and from the right.
-Further testing needed for other directions.
-*   **LEDGE_HOP_RIGHT:**
-    *   Test 1: Attempted to move Left into (43, 8).
-Result: Blocked.
-    *   Test 2: Attempted to move Left into (43, 11).
-Result: Blocked.
-    *   Test 3: Attempted to move Left into (43, 12).
-Result: Blocked.
+*   **HEADBUTT_TREE:** Impassable.
+Confirmed by attempting to walk into them from multiple directions.
-    *   Conclusion: Confirmed impassable from the right side (east).
-Hypothesis: This is a one-way ledge allowing travel from left to right (west to east).
+*   **LEDGE_HOP_RIGHT:** One-way traversal from left to right.
+Confirmed impassable from the right side (east).
-*   **LEDGE_HOP_DOWN:**
-    *   Untested.
-Hypothesis: Allows downward travel over the ledge.
 *   **WARP_CARPET_DOWN:** Requires pressing 'Down' while standing on the tile to activate.

 ## Progress Tracking & Corrections